cuhksam/emnlp2019.github.io/_pages/home.md

 <h2>News</h2>
 **September 22, 2019**.
-The EMNLP-IJCNLP 2019 [registration fees](./registration) have now been defined.
-Registration will open in a few days.
+The EMNLP-IJCNLP 2019 registration is now open.
+[Directly register](https://aclweb.org/conference/emnlp-2019-conference-registration/) or first see [detailed registration information](./registration).

 **September 21, 2019**.
 The travel scholarships &amp; student volunteer notification has been postponed to September 26.